 Whether you've already begun using Cloud Storage 1.0 solutions, or were waiting until the price came down and performance improved, it's time to start forming your Cloud Storage 2.0 strategy.
-There are both significant cost savings and new opportunities waiting for you.
+There are both significant cost savings and new opportunities waiting for media and entertainment companies.
 You can climb aboard, or risk being left at the station.